daisy-watt/babys_first_app/README.md

 tty-prompt (0.23.1)
 json (2.6.1)

-#STATEMENT OF PURPOSE AND SCOPE(300-500words):
+STATEMENT OF PURPOSE AND SCOPE:

-This application turns words into coloured weave structures, which has future scope for then ciphering the weave structures back into words. eavemate_94 also has the ability to colour eaves specifically with precise RGB values, and output the weave.
-It also has a section which performs automated calculcations for weave planning and loom set up requiremnts.
+In ten words or less, this application turns words into coloured weave structures.

-- Identify the problem the app is solving, Explain why i am developing it The application has two main parts to it, The weave encrytpion element, as well as a weave pocket calculator.
-I personally have been fascinated with data visualisation in creative practices, specifically woven structures in my case.
-This application allows me to automate something i have been generating and weaving (with graph paper and pencils.) which typically takes a long time to be able to see the outcome.
-I1
+The app also has a section dedicated to the tedious yet basic calculations weavers and textile folk need when planning and developing woven work on the loom.
+Perhaps in the future for weavemate_94 there is potential scope for then ciphering the weave structures back into words.
+The app also outputs coloured weaves, specifically with precise RGB values.
+The fashion and textile industry are heavily reliant on precise color matching and utilizes color index libraries such as pantone© - who provide RGB values for their thousands and thousands of colors.
+It also has a section which performs automated calculations for weave planning and loom set up requirements.

- that helps make the loom set up and preperation less tedious by automating a load of math calculations needed for the weaveing set up process.
+The application has two main parts to it: The weave encryption element, as well as a weave pocket calculator - There's also a tongue-in-cheek ghost category(deciper_weave) for a potential new feature that was cut from this round of production due to scoping issues.
+Personally I have been fascinated with data visualization in creative practices and have been eager for the opportunity to be able to actualize something from this intersection of ideas.
+This application allows me to automate something I have been trying to generate within weaving (up until recently this process was largely graphed out on graph paper and pencils...).

-- Identify the target audience and explain how the target audience would use it
+The target audience for this app is broken into two parts; one part focusing on other studio weavers or textile folk who regularly work with looms.
+They would benefit from the automation of some basic calculations and from the streamlining of accessing their sley sequence specifications for loom set up requirements.
+The second part of this application's intended targeted audience would be for anyone with a curiosity for weaving and tongue-in-cheek-encryption, it could provide entertainment and indulge cheeky creativity.

-#FEATURES DESCRIPTIONS:
+FEATURES DESCRIPTIONS:

 - make_weave_encryption:
     - turns written message into a "weave structures"